retog/rdfgraphnode/README.md

 ## API

-A GraphNode represents one or several nodes in a graph.
+A GraphNode represents an arbitrary number of nodes in a graph.

 A GraphNode has the following properties: